Wildlife of Equatorial Guinea

 The wildlife of Equatorial Guinea is composed of its flora and fauna.

 Overview

 There are approximately 3,250 species of plants.
-The country is found in region of the world with high animal diversity.
+Africa has high animal diversity.
 There are at least 194 mammal species; 418 species of birds, and 91 reptile species.

 Fauna

 Mammals are found throughout Equatorial Guinea.
-Within Equatorial Guinea there are gorillas, Leopards, chimpanzees, a small population of African Elephants, hippopotamus, cape buffalo, crocodiles, pythons and various monkeys.
+Within Equatorial Guinea there are gorillas, leopards, chimpanzees, a small population of African elephants, hippopotamuses, Cape buffalo, crocodiles, pythons, various monkeys among other animals.

-The gorillas of Equatorial Guinea are of the subspecies western lowland gorilla and the chimpanzees of Equatorial Guinea are the species common chimpanzee.
-There is only one species of African elephants in Equatorial Guinea, the African forest elephant.
-Despite poaching, the leopard is widespread in Equatorial Guinea and is found even in the suburbs of some major cities.
-For a full list of wildlife in Equatorial Guinea see List of Mammals in Equatorial Guinea.
+The gorillas of Equatorial Guinea are the western lowland gorilla subspecies.
+The elephants are African forest elephants.
+Despite poaching, the leopards are widespread and are found even in the suburbs of some major cities.
+For a full list of mammals, see List of mammals of Equatorial Guinea.